-- Alaska, USA: Alaska is one of the best places to watch the Aurora Borealis.
+Alaska is one of the best places to watch the Aurora Borealis.
 Clear skies, cold weather and dark nights make for optimal conditions.
 An abundance of wildlife adds to the thrill when watching the fireworks in the nocturnal sky of Alaska.
 You can see the Aurora Borealis from almost all parts of Alaska with Fairbanks and Denali National Park two of the safest and arguably ideal locations.
 You may be able to spot northern lights all year round in Alaska but visibility is better in the winter nights with almost constant darkness morning to night.

-- Norway: Norway is one of the top places for watching celestial phenomena, including the beautiful blue Polar twilight and spectacular arctic scenery, making it a top choice for watching the Northern Lights.
+Norway is one of the best places for watching celestial phenomena, including the beautiful blue Polar twilight and spectacular arctic scenery, making it a top choice for watching the Northern Lights.
 The Northern Lights can be seen from October to March – and in some cases as early as August.
 Popular spots include Svalbard, Tromso, Harstad, Lofoten Islands and Lakselv.
 To increase your chances, you can book a Northern Lights 7-Day unlimited pass, which enables you to go on a daily guided tour as often as you like for the duration of a week.

-Don’t despair if these countries are not within convenient travel distance.
+All of the above have excellent transport connections.
+So, getting to and around any of our top 3 best places to see the Northern Lights is easy.
+But don’t despair if these countries are not within convenient travel distance.
 There are yet more countries in the northern hemisphere from where you can witness the Northern Lights.
 These are:

-- Finland: The northern part of Finland is also an excellent choice for witnessing the Northern Lights and the ideal time to visit is from September through to March.
+The northern part of Finland is also an excellent choice for witnessing the Northern Lights and the ideal time to visit is from September through to March.
 Beware that it can get pretty cold at that time of year.
 Staying at a glass igloo provides a wonderful solution and Kakslauttanen would be a good choice if you like the idea.

-- Russia: A large part of Russia is within the Arctic belt making Russia another good choice for aurora spotting.
+A large part of Russia is within the Arctic belt making Russia another good choice for aurora spotting.
 Kola Peninsula is the favoured option here but Murmansk is also a tourist friendly area.
-The months of December and January are the ideal time to visit due to the almost entirely dark days and nights but September, October, February and March are also popular with Northern Lights seekers.
+The months of December and January are the ideal time to visit due to the almost entirely dark days and nights, but September, October, February and March are also popular with Northern Lights seekers.